 URUGUAYAN ACADEMIC PROGRAM

-UAS offers both the U.S. and Uruguayan Elementary School course of study, which can be taken simultaneously.
-The Elementary Uruguayan Program has been accredited by the Consejo de Educación Inicial y Primaria (CEIP).
-Students enrolled in the Uruguayan Program are awarded a U.S. elementary school completion diploma and an Uruguayan elementary school completion diploma.
-Although the Uruguayan Program is optional, Uruguayan families, South American families, or families planning to move to another South American country, are encouraged to enroll their children.
+UAS offers both the U.S. and Uruguayan Elementary School curricula, allowing students to study both concurrently.
+The Elementary Uruguayan Program has received accreditation from the Consejo de Educación Inicial y Primaria (CEIP).
+Students enrolled in the Uruguayan Program receive both a U.S. elementary school completion diploma and an Uruguayan elementary school completion diploma.
+While participation in the Uruguayan Program is optional, we strongly encourage Uruguayan families, South American families, or families planning to relocate to another South American country to consider enrolling their children.

-Uruguayan Program includes the same subjects as the U.S. program except that Social Studies and Spanish courses are based on Uruguayan Program standards and taught in Spanish.
+The Uruguayan Program covers the same subjects as the U.S. program, except that Social Studies and Spanish courses are tailored to the standards of the Uruguayan Program and are taught in Spanish.